Applying Author Styles

 # ...

-Error handling is hard to get right, so make sure to test your parser, just like the HTML parser two chapters back.
+Error handling is hard to get right, so make sure to test your parser, just like the HTML parser in Chapter 4.
 Here are some errors you might run into:

 You can also add a print statement to the start and endIf you print an open parenthesis at the start of the function and a close parenthesis at the end, you can use your editor’s “jump to other parenthesis” feature to skip through output quickly. of each parsing function with the name of the parsing function,If you also add the right number of spaces to each line it’ll be a lot easier to read.
 Don’t neglect debugging niceties like this! the index i,It can be especially helpful to print, say, the 20 characters around index i from the string. and the parsed data.
 It’s a lot of output, but it’s a sure-fire way to find really complicated bugs.